-A comatose Epic who gained his powers whilst in a coma to begin with, Dawnslight is the reason for the greenery around Babylon Restored.
+[[spoilers: A comatose Epic who gained his powers whilst in a coma to begin with,]] Dawnslight is the Epic who's presumed to be the reason for the greenery around Babylon Restored.

 - Big Damn Heroes: When Regalia was about to crush David with water near the end of his fight with Newton, he conjured many plants to suck up all of the water she was using.

 - Captured Super-Entity: Regalia is holding his body.

 - Dream Weaver: An interesting example.
 He creates food and light for people based upon his own dreams, and doesn't seem to realize if he's in a dream or not when he's doing so.
 This is because, as a comatose man, he literally can't tell at all, and is truly forming his powers out of his dreams.

 - Green Thumb: He's why Babilar is full of food.

 - Light 'em Up: Combines this with his Green Thumb powers to create glowing fruit, which he sometimes can blink in order to signal people for help.

 - The Man Behind the Curtain: He's very powerful, but he's also not even awake, as David realizes when he finally sees him.